id3v1669/eww/docs/src/troubleshooting.md

 1. Make sure that you are compiling eww using a recent version of rust (run `rustup update` to be sure you have the latest version available)
 2. Make sure you have all the necessary dependencies.
 If there are compile-errors, the compiler will tell you what you're missing.

-## Eww does not work on Wayland

-1. Make sure you compiled eww with the `--no-default-features --features=wayland` flags.
-2. Make sure that you're not trying to use X11-specific features (these are (hopefully) explicitly specified as such in the documentation).

 ## My configuration is not loaded correctly

 1. Make sure the `eww.yuck` and `eww.(s)css` files are in the correct places.